ICTU/quality-report/README.md

 ANNOUNCEMENT
 ============

-**HQ will be replaced by *Quality-time*[https://github.com/ICTU/quality-report].
+**HQ will be replaced by [*Quality-time*](https://github.com/ICTU/quality-time).
 As of July 1st 2019, HQ is in maintenance mode.
 Only critical bugs will be fixed.
-No new features are planned.**
+No new features are planned for HQ.**

 ---